meidata/meidata.github.io/_posts/2017-09-24-instacart.md

     <img src="{{url}}/images/p2v.png" alt="picutre" style="width: 600px;"/>

-    For example, in order #1, user brought product 49302, 11109, 10246, 49683, 43633, 13176,etc, so each product_id will be transformed into string and serve as a word to put into the w2v model to learn their vector representation, and use pca to reduce the dimension.
+    For example, in order #1, the user brought product 49302, 11109, 10246, 49683, 43633, 13176, etc, so each product_id will be transformed into a string and serve as a word to put into the w2v model to learn their vector representation, and use PCA to reduce the dimension.

   * User vector :
     Treat each user as a document and order_id as sentence in that document.**group by user_id, sentence = each order of this user, product_id/aisle_id/deprtment_id as words.**
     <img src="{{url}}/images/d2v_1.png" alt="picutre" style="width: 600px;"/>
     <img src="{{url}}/images/d2v_2.png" alt="picutre" style="width: 600px;"/>

-    Treat every orders as sentences and product_id/aisle_id/department_id as words, and use user_id as the document label, so one document is ensemble user orders history and the document id is the user id. at the end you can get the word-embedding for a user.
+    Treat every order as sentences and product_id/aisle_id/department_id as words, and use user_id as the document label, so one document is ensemble user orders history and the document id is the user id. at the end, you can get the word-embedding for a user.

   * Product vector × User vector :
     Use dot product to get the cosine similarity of between the user and product.